GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 that block the change submission for other reasons that are not related to code owners.

+**NOTE:** Gerrit submit rules are executed on submit and when change details are loaded, e.g. when loading the change screen (to know whether the submit button should be enabled).
+In addition submit rules are executed on every change update because the result of running submit rules is stored as submit records in the change index.
+This makes the submit records available when querying changes (without needing to run the submit rules for every change in the result which would be too expensive).
+For code owners the submit records that are stored in the index can become stale for 2 reasons: 1. [code owner config files](#codeOwnerConfigFiles) are changed after the change has been indexed (e.g. new code owners are added), 2. [if the code owners plugin configuration was changed in a way that affected the result of the code owners submit rule](config.html#staleIndexOnConfigChanges).
+Callers of change queries should be aware of this.

 ---

 Back to [@PLUGIN@ documentation index](index.html)